Princess Leia

 When defining the leitmotifs of a piece of media, it may be helpful to separate the musical and emotional features that are coming together to create the leitmotif by asking the following questions (Example 3):

-Musical features Emotional features
+Musical features | Emotional features |

-• What are the tonal, formal, and textural contexts that define this theme/motive?
+• What is the musical theme/motive? • What are the tonal, formal, and textural contexts that define this theme/motive? • How is this theme/motive musically developed through its iterations? |

-• What is the blend of emotions being projected in the film when the leitmotif is sounded?
+• What is the blend of emotions being projected in the film when the leitmotif is sounded? • What are the dramatic, textual, and visual cues indicating these emotions? • How do the emotions change through the fillm? |

 Development of Leitmotifs

 Again, an important characteristic of leitmotifs is their musical development.
-Following is a list of developmental techniques common in leitmotifs (Bribitzer-Stull 2015, 284-294), given in order from most to least common.
+Following is a list of developmental techniques common in film music leitmotifs (Bribitzer-Stull 2015, 284-294), given in order from most to least common.
 Notice that many of the techniques have emotionally suggestive names—this is because leitmotivic development always signifies an emotional development in the narrative.

-1. Change of mode.
+- Change of mode.
 A leitmotif that was initially introduced in major may be recast in minor, or vice-versa.
 This may accompany a development from a negative to a positive emotional state.

-2. Harmonic recontextualization.
+- Harmonic recontextualization.
 Leitmotifs are frequently reharmonized from their initial presentations.
 Certain recontextualizations are especially salient and emotionally charged:

-1. Harmonic corruption.
+- Harmonic corruption.
 A leitmotif that was harmonized with consonant harmonies (e.g., triads) may be “corrupted” through reharmonization with dissonant sonorities.
 Emotionally, this may indicate chaos, failure, corruption, betrayal, and so on.

-2. Harmonic redemption.
+- Harmonic redemption.
 A leitmotif that initially featured a prominent dissonance or chromaticism (for example, ♯4̂) is neutralized or resolved into consonance/diatonicism, signifying purification, peace, and so forth.

-3. Change of texture.
+- Change of texture.
 A change in texture can accompany a similar change in the character; for example, a richly accompanied theme may be stripped down to a monophonic statement to show loneliness.

-4. Thematic truncation.
+- Thematic truncation.
 Leitmotifs can be cut short dramatically, especially to signify death, fainting, or failure.

-5. Thematic fragmentation.
+- Thematic fragmentation.
 A fragment of a leitmotif may sound to mark the introduction or departure of a significant dramatic element.
 In the former case, the fragmentation may foreshadow a later statement of the full leitmotif; in the latter, it recalls a full statement.

 Bibliography